The Yukon government purchases two new ambulances

 Yukon tables legislation to expand the Rural Domestic Water Well Program within municipalities

-October 28, 2014 - Amendments enables expansion of Rural Domestic Water Well Program to participating municipalities.
+October 28, 2014 - Amendments enable expansion of Rural Domestic Water Well Program to participating municipalities.

 Learning Together pre-school program expanded